Introduction to Natural Join in MySQL

 SELECT EMP.E_No, EMP.E_Name from EMP INNER JOIN Dept on EMP.E_No = Dept.E_No;

-This query will pick rows from the EMP table, which has the field E_No the same in both EMP and Dept tables.
-As said above, this query will be simpler and easy to understand only on small tables, with a lesser number of columns, common columns, and data.
+This query will pick rows from the EMP table, with the field E_No the same in both EMP and Dept tables.
+As said above, this query will be simpler and easy to understand only on small tables with fewer columns, common columns, and data.

 Output:

 That is where the NATURAL JOIN is used.
 The operation will select the required rows based on all the common columns available.
-The SELECT query will look much simpler also.
+The SELECT query will look much more straightforward, also.

-We have discussed the scenario with a normal SELECT query using where clause, and with INNER JOIN.
+We discussed the scenario with a normal SELECT query using where clause and INNER JOIN.
 Now, let’s write the same query with a NATURAL JOIN.

 Code: